 The focus of this webinar was to show the kinds of data that are available and to demonstrate how to search the database, select cases, download metadata, and request and download scans.

-1) Attendees will learn about the history and development of NMDID
+- Learn about the history and development of NMDID

-2) Attendees will know the basics of how to acquire data from NMDID
+- Learn the basics of how to acquire data from NMDID

-3) Attendees will learn how to most efficiently search the database, narrow their selection, review cases, and download metadata and scans.
+- Learn how to most efficiently search the database, narrow their selection, review cases, and download metadata and scans.

 Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice.